Attvud/SDS/.github/ISSUE_TEMPLATE/en---request---design-changes.md

 ---

-!
-Completed application

-### Name of your project
+1. Name of your project

-> Enter the link or name of your project here

-### Task description
+2. Task description

-Please describe the task in detail.
-Break the text into paragraphs so that you can read it quickly and comfortably.

-> Enter the task description here

 ### Additionally